-PAYMENT OF ACCOUNTS
+PAYMENT OF ACCOUNTS (WBU Campus)

 All charges for tuition, fees, and room and board are due in full at the beginning of each semester.
 Students unable to pay the full balance at the time of registration must make satisfactory arrangements for payment with the Business Office.
-A deferred payment plan is available if necessary, with a down payment of one-fourth of the total bill, due and payable at registration.
+A deferred payment plan for WBU campus students is available if necessary, with a down payment of one-fourth of the total bill, due and payable at registration.
 The balance will be divided into three equal payments, with the three installments due at approximately monthly intervals.
 Due dates will be October 10, November 10, and December 1, for the fall semester, and February 10, March 10, and April 10 for the spring semester.
 A finance charge at the rate of .833% per month will be levied on any unpaid balance.
+(All charges for "online" classes must be paid prior to the start of class.)